hhtpcd/nagios-html-email/README.md

 Opsview HTML Email Template
 ---------------------------

+All credit goes to [https://github.com/Voxer/nagios-html-email](https://github.com/Voxer/nagios-html-email) as this is a simple fork and modification of a few lines to get the script working with Opsview.

 Generate HTML emails for Opsview service and host alerts.
 This is a forked version of the nagios-html-email nodejs script with amendments for Opsview.